nzedmond/COSC_481_FINAL_PROJECT/README.md

 # Crossing Kabgayi: The Broken Sanctuary
 COSC 481 Capstone Project: A 2D side-scrolling platformer built with Python and raylib (pyray).

+> NOTE: Find the GDD in the Themes folder.

 ## How to Run
 ```bash
 cd Scripts